Collection Tools

 The person paying support may request a reasonable cost review to determine if the employer-sponsored health insurance policy is available at a reasonable cost.

 Delinquent child support cases are reported to all state licensing boards.
-The paying parent’s application for a new or renewed state-issued driver, business and/or professional licenses (for example cosmetologist, contractor, doctor, teacher, attorney) will be denied if payment arrangements have not been made with our department.
+The paying parent’s application for a new or renewed professional and or recreational licenses (for example cosmetologist, contractor, doctor, teacher, attorney, fishing or hunting) will be denied if payment arrangements have not been made with our department.

 All delinquent arrears are reported to the Internal Revenue Service (IRS) and the Franchise Tax Board (FTB).
 These agencies intercept federal and state income tax refunds and send the intercepted refunds to the State Disbursement Unit.

-All delinquent arrears are submitted to the Employment Development Department (EDD) monthly.
-The EDD can withhold up to 25% of UIB or DIB for child support.
+All active child support cases are reported monthly to the Employment Development Department (EDD).
+EDD will withhold up to 25% of any unemployment or disability benefits being received to satisfy the monthly child support.

-When a paying parent has a Workers’ Compensation claim, up to 25% of ongoing temporary disability benefits can be withheld by the Income Withholding Order to pay current support and arrears.
-A lien may also be filed with the Workers’ Compensation Appeals Board (WCAB) for any arrears that accumulated from the date the paying parent was injured.
+When a paying parent has a Workers’ Compensation claim, up to 25% of ongoing temporary workers’ compensation benefits can be withheld by Income Withholding Order (IWO) to pay current support and arrears.
+A lien may also be filed with the Workers’ Compensation Appeals Board (WCAB) to satisfy any arrears that may have accumulated from the date the paying parent was injured.

-If the department received information about personal injury settlements from the child support lien network, the department could request 100 percent of the new amount of the settlement.
+If the department received information about a personal injury settlement, the department can request up to one hundred percent of the new amount of that settlement to satisfy arrears that may be owing.

-Arrears of more than $2,500 are reported to the U.S. State Department.
-They will not issue or renew a passport until the arrears are paid in full.
+When a case has accrued arrears in excess of $2,500 these arrears are automatically reported to the U.S. State Department, who in turn, will not issue or renew a passport until the arrears balance is paid in full.

-A request can be submitted to take money from a bank account, Individual Retirement Accounts, and other financial securities.
-Bank levies sent to the financial institution requesting the full amount of the arrears owed.
-Process fees do not come to the department, and money is not eligible for a refund.
+A request may be submitted to a banking institution to remove funds from a bank account, Individual Retirement Accounts, and other financial securities.
+Bank levies sent to the financial institution will request the full amount of the arrears owed.

-Lottery winnings from the State of California t are automatically intercepted to pay arrears owed.
+Lottery winnings from the State of California are automatically intercepted to pay arrears owed.

-A contempt action may be filed in court if it is determined that the parent paying child support knows about the order and has the ability and means to pay, but refuses to do so.
+A contempt action may be filed if it is determined that the parent obligated to pay child support has knowledge of the order for support, the order is a valid order and has made no support payments.

 The department can file a Writ of Execution with the court, which directs a person or entity holding personal property, bank accounts or other assets owned in whole or in part by the paying parent to turn over those assets to pay arrears owed.